amartinhuertas/amartinhuertas.github.io/menu2.md

 I am indeed co-founder, main software architect and project coordinator of `FEMPAR`(available at [https://github.com/fempar/fempar](https://github.com/fempar/fempar)), an open-source, scientific software package for the numerical modelling of problems governed by {{pde}} on {{hpc}} platforms.
 I am also contributor to `Gridap.jl` (available at [https://github.com/gridap/Gridap.jl](https://github.com/gridap/Gridap.jl)), and co-author of `gridapdistributed.jl` (available at [https://github.com/gridap/GridapDistributed.jl](https://github.com/gridap/GridapDistributed.jl)), its parallel message-passing version, which provide a new {{fe}} framework written in Julia for such a purpose.
 These latter two packages exploit the modern features of the Julia programming language (available at [https://julialang.org/](https://julialang.org/)) in order to strike a remarkable balance among performance and generality via appropriate mathematically-driven software abstractions.
 -->

+\label{sec_cur_res}
+## Current research

+Work in progress ...

+Topics:
+* Hybridizable finite element methods for general polytopal meshes (HDG, HHO, VEM, etc.).
+* Scalable preconditioning for this schemes (h/p geometric multigrid approaches, hybrid multiscale domain decomposition, etc.).
+* Exploiting the synergy among Artificial Neural Networks and the numerical solution of PDEs.
+* Scientific Machine Learning approches for large-scale inverse problems.
+* Physics-informed Neural Networks with application to prediction of bushfire dynamics.
+* Numerical methods for geophysical flows with application to Numerical Weather Prediction.

 \label{sec_rt_rl}
-## Research trajectory and main research lines
+## Past research, trajectory, and main research lines

 This section overviews my research trajectory and main {{rl}} pursued.
 This will be presented in **reverse chronological order**, and split into three differentiated stages, namely: [senior researcher](#sec_senior),  [post-doctoral](#sec_post_doc), and [pre-doctoral stages](#sec_phd).
 We note that that there is not necessarily a one-to-one correspondence among stage and position at an academic organization.
 The division into stages is done accordingly to the level of professional independence and academic maturity that was expected from me at the corresponding organizational units.

 \label{sec_senior}
 ### Senior researcher stage

 This period spans 2016-2020.
 Early 2016, **I was promoted as senior researcher at the {{cimne}}**, position which I held until late 2019, concurrently with my position as adjoint professor at {{upc}}.
-Then, early 2020, **I moved to the School of Mathematics at Monash University (Melbourne, Australia), where I have been selected/appointed as senior research fellow (Level B) for a 3-year period after winning an international competitive call for candidates**.
-During this period, I have carried out/I am carrying three main {{rls}} which are labeled as RL1-RL3 below.
+Then, early 2020, **I moved to the School of Mathematics at Monash University (Melbourne, Australia), where I was appointed as senior research fellow (Level B) for a 3-year period after winning an international competitive call for candidates**.
+During this period, I have carried out three main {{rls}} which are labeled as RL1-RL3 below.
 These are on-going  {{rls}} , and not chronologically ordered.
-Besides, they are not fully decoupled, as the research outputs from some of these might indeed provide advances readily to be used for the others as well.
+Besides, they are not fully decoupled, as the research outputs from some of these provides advances readily to be used for the others as well.
 RL3 should be regarded as a cross-cutting, continuous {{rl}} , on which the advances of the other {{rls}}  are grounded on, and vice-versa.

 \label{sec:rl1}
 #### RL1: Robust and scalable adaptive unfitted finite element methods with application to additive manufacturing
 ##### Research line statement
-This main long-term research goal of this RL is the development of novel numerical methods for the accurate, computationally efficient and scalable simulation of large-scale transient multiscale {{pdes}} on complex evolving domains, with moving interfaces and/or free boundaries, with application to the simulation of metal {{am}} processes (a.k.a.
+This main research goal of this RL was the development of novel numerical methods for the accurate, computationally efficient and scalable simulation of large-scale transient multiscale {{pdes}} on complex evolving domains, with moving interfaces and/or free boundaries, with application to the simulation of metal {{am}} processes (a.k.a.
 3D printing).
 The traditional {{cad}}/{{cae}} paradigm, which relies on (semi-automatic, hard-to-parallelize) unstructured mesh generators for spatial discretization, and the (inherently sequential) {{mol}} for time discretization, presents a poor integration among {{cad}} geometrical models and the {{pde}} numerical discretization algorithms, and at the most favorable scenario, is not efficient to tackle problems on non-trivial evolving geometries, *if not applicable/feasible at all*; see, e.g., Fig.[1](#fig_am_macro).
 To this end, **my contribution is the development of parallel-friendly advanced discretization methods based on the so-called unfitted (a.k.a. embedded) embedded finite element techniques \citep{Badia2018,burman_cutfem_2015,Schillinger2015} and their combination with highly scalable parallel linear solvers including multilevel domain decomposition \citep{Toselli2005} and {{amg}} \citep{Briggs2000}**.
 The final purpose of this research is to speed up the main bottlenecks of large multiscale/multiphysics finite element computations, in particular, the mesh generation, mesh partitioning, and the linear solver phase.
 More details are given in the subsections below.

 \label{fig_am_macro}